mongodb/docs/source/includes/fact-performance-advisor-permissions.rst

    To view the Performance Advisor, you must:

-   .. cond:: cloud

    - Be a Cloud Premium user.

    - Run MongoDB version 3.2 or later on your cluster.